 You guessed it, more beaches!
 If you want a swim in somewhere a bit warmer then head to the Coastlands Aquatic Centre.
 It’s also worth trying New Zealand’s famous cheeses and ice-creams at Kapiti Cheeses along State Highway 1 near the Nikau Reserve.

 Those interested in taking to the skies and getting a bird’s eye view of the Kapiti Coast can go on a gliding trial flight.
 From Paraparaumu Airport you can take either a 20-minute, 40-minute or an hour flight.

 Paraparaumu Beach is also the location where you can take the ferry to Kapiti Island, where you pick up your tickets from the kiosk at MacLean Park.

-Get a taste of what life used to be like in New Zealand before human migration!
-This is one of the few accessible nature reserve islands in New Zealand.
+Get a taste of what life used to be like in New Zealand before human migration.
+Kapiti Island is one of the few accessible nature reserve islands in New Zealand.
 With it are native birds that you rarely see (or don’t see at all) on the mainland.
 Look out for the kaka, saddleback, weka, takahe, wood pigeon and little spotted kiwi.

-To access the island, you either need to go with a DoC approved tour operator or purchase a ferry ticket with the DoC permit at the kiosk in MacLean Park, Paraparaumu.
+To access the island, you either need to go with a DoC approved tour operators, such as Kapiti Eco or Kapiti Island Nature Tours, or purchase a ferry ticket with the DoC permit at the kiosk in MacLean Park, Paraparaumu.
 With a tour operator, there’s a chance to learn about the wildlife and history of the island, stay on the island overnight, and even go to see a seal colony or kiwi spotting at night.

 If you are going to Kapiti Island without a tour operator, then you can either access the walking tracks at Rangatira or the Northern End.